-Honestly, I’m not sure we would have had the natural labour we wanted or that I would have had the mental strength to get through it without her and my husband!
 We DID it and Jo took all the hospital pressure away from us by working beautifully with the hospital midwifery Team even when things got rocky!

 I’ve recently just ripped off the postnatal plaster as we’ve just had our final meeting.

 Having the support leaving the hospital has been just as amazing.
 I probably underestimated the emotions, hormones and generally ‘am I doing this right?’ daily questions.